cue-lang/cuelang.org/hugo/content/en/docs/tutorial/working-with-a-custom-module-registry/index.md

 ## Add a new field to the schema

 Suppose that `FrostyApp` has gained the ability to limit the amount of concurrency it uses, configured with a new `maxConcurrency` field.
-We will add that to the schema and update the app to use it.
+We will add that field to the schema and update the app to use it.

 {{< step stepNumber="18" >}}

 Update the schema to add a new `maxConcurrency` field:
 ```cue { title="frostyconfig/config.cue" }
 package frostyconfig